‘Fat Johnny Depp’? Body Shaming Is A ‘Catastrophe’ But What About Humor? [Opinion]

 “Fat Johnny Depp” in Catastrophe’s narrative was not referring to that time a couple of years ago that Johnny Depp shamefully let himself go, after Marrying Amber Heard.
 Still, that was one of the things curious fans of Catastrophe found when searching for occurrences of obesity connected with Johnny.

 Catastrophe didn’t cross any lines with “fat Johnny Depp.”
 In the already thin margin of things comedians are allowed to poke fun at, most would agree Catastrophe’s use of the word fat was not even close, and perhaps humor should get a free pass anyway, though it seldom does.
-After all, laughter is a good thing that is in short supply lately so perhaps it’s worth it to cross a few of those hard politically correct boundaries.
+After all, laughter is a good thing that is in short supply lately, so perhaps it’s worth it to cross a few of those hard politically correct boundaries.

 RELATED REPORTS FROM THE INQUISITR